adrolli/laraverse/README.md

 ## Devlog

--   Vemto and Filament 2 platform ready
+-   [x] Vemto and Filament 2 platform ready
--   https://laraverse.test/github-search/laravel - basic api call done - create and write to github-cache-table
+-   [ ] https://laraverse.test/github-search/laravel - basic api call done - create and write to github-cache-table
--   https://laraverse.test/packagist-search/tallui - basic api call done - create and write to packagist-cache-table
+-   [ ] https://laraverse.test/packagist-search/tallui - basic api call done - create and write to packagist-cache-table
--   do same for npm
+-   [ ] do same for npm
--   create a merge-data-controller that reads from all three tables and merges to item-table, keep track on changes then
+-   [ ] create a merge-data-controller that reads from all three tables and merges to item-table, keep track on changes then
--   curated means there are changes locally, that should not be overwritten by the merge
+-   [ ] curated means - there are changes locally, that should not be overwritten by the merge - https://laraverse.test/admin/platforms should be set as first attempt
--   prepare your first output
+-   [ ] prepare your first output

 ## Github Data